 However, you’ll likely want to take Calculus if you want to be well-prepared for more advanced study in Math and other quantitative subjects, like Engineering and Physics.

-What is the easiest vs hardest AP science class to take?
+The Sciences: which is the easiest vs hardest class to take?

 And here’s the data for the Physics APs – they’re all considered hard!